In the spirit of CARE, let’s start this conversation by having you envision a single cell in your body.

 So what determines what the receptor will communicate to the cell?

 This includes, but is not limited to, what chemical nestles right onto the top of the receptor or how much of different chemicals are available in your blood.

 - and neurotransmitters

 Or they can be not-good-for-us substances like:

 - or excess sodium or glucose/sugar

-As I talk about in Eat with Purpose: Why We Have to CARE, every minute of every day your cells try to make the best decision based on the ‘information’ or tools that you provide them.
+Every minute of every day your cells try to make the best decision based on the ‘information’ or tools that you provide them.

 Overconsumption, excess intake of food chemicals and drugs, and high stress all contribute to lots of not-good-for-us substances available in the blood.
 These substances wreak havoc on the information available to those receptors.

 The old saying of ‘garbage in, garbage out’ applies here.
 When you only give your cells garbage to work with, you feel like garbage.

 But interestingly, over time you start to build a tolerance to how this dysfunction feels.